 Cost of participation:

 Free of charge to selected participants.
 This course has been developed by UNSSC and UNDP with significant inputs from UNODC, U4, OHCHR, GIZ, Sida, and International Anti-corruption Academy (IACA).
-The roll out of this course in 2019 is financially supported by UNDP and UNODC.
+The roll out of this course in 2019 is financially supported by UNDP.

 Interested participants are encouraged to sign up for the course and to provide a detailed motivation statement in the online application form to be considered for the course.